 How far can we trust meditation research?

 No matter how I tried to write the headline it came out as provocative.
 My intention wasn’t to be controversial, rather I wanted to articulate concerns that have been rumbling around the science of meditation and mindfulness for decades.
-At the heart of the headline are two important yet unresolved issues.
+At the heart of this story are two important yet unresolved issues.
 Firstly how does psychology and neuroscience understand meditation and what do the results of meditation research really mean?

-It should be stressed that the Kreplin, Farias and Brazil paper is one of a number of reviews that came to similar conclusions, that many (possibly most) of the published studies reporting significant effects in non clinical populations had methodological and/or theoretical flaws.
+It should be stressed that the Kreplin, Farias and Brazil paper is one of a number of reviews that came to similar conclusions, that many (possibly most) of the published studies reporting significant effects in non-clinical populations had methodological and/or theoretical flaws.
 And as Kreplin hinted, published research tends only to be the tip of the iceberg, studies that fail to show measurable changes in meditators rarely see the light of day.
 So the examples analyzed in strategic reviews are not the full picture of meditation research, they offer a very selective (positive) account of the scientific landscape.
 And yet the common perception grows that meditation is a panacea able to deliver a range of desirable outcomes to almost anyone willing to practice a method.

 “At this moment in time the science generally isn’t helping us to understand the benefits of meditation…”